mrichar1/clipster/README.md

   -n NUMBER, --number NUMBER
                         Number of lines to output: defaults to 1 (See -o).
                         0 returns entire history.
+  -S SEARCH, --search SEARCH
+                        Pattern to match for output.
   -0, --nul             Use NUL character as output delimiter.
   -m DELIM, --delim DELIM
                         String to use as output delimiter (defaults to '\n')
 ```